 Another type of baby sleepwear, cuff gowns are an adorable addition to your baby’s winter wardrobe.
 Though cuff gowns can be worn on chillier nights throughout the year, the cold months of winter are the best time to use this type of baby sleepwear as the gowns feature attached mittens.
 These hand warmers not only help regulate your baby’s body temperature, but they can also prevent your child from scratching their face, which is often very sensitive in the first few months of life.
 Cuff gowns are free of pant legs, instead designed, as the name suggests, like a dress with an elastic open bottom for easy middle-of-the-night diaper changes.

 As your baby grows over the first few months and begins to learn exciting new skills like sitting up, crawling and playing with toys, you’ll want a more diverse collection of clothing that allows for this new range of movements.
-Add several of our Sleep-N-Play outfits to your selection of baby sleepwear and let baby roam around the play area in these comfy, adorable outfits.
+Add several of our baby boy or baby girl Sleep 'N Play outfits to your selection of baby sleepwear and let baby roam around the play area in these comfy, adorable outfits.
 The front zipper makes it easy to dress and change your infant, and the zipper neck tab covers the zipper, preventing irritation and the temptation to play with the zipper.
 Made from 100 percent cotton jersey, this type of baby sleepwear is designed to be breathable and help regulate your baby’s temperature appropriately.

 Keep your baby snuggly warm when it gets cold outside!
 Our microfleece pajamas are super soft, flame resistant for safety, easy-to-change, and machine washable.
 They feature a front zipper for convenient changes with safety tab to prevent your baby's chin from being poked & irritated.
 They are soft & warm, perfect for cooler months.